Euro zone adds barrier to Sony's revival hopes

-TOKYO Aug 2 The debt crunch roiling Europe adds to the obstacles Sony Corp and its new boss Kazuo Hirai are trying to overcome in tackling the losses that have dogged Japan's iconic maker of consumer electronic gadgets.
+TOKYO The debt crunch roiling Europe adds to the obstacles Sony Corp (6758.T) and its new boss Kazuo Hirai are trying to overcome in tackling the losses that have dogged Japan's iconic maker of consumer electronic gadgets.

 The company in the year ended March 31 posted an operating loss of 67 billion yen and a record net loss of 455 billion yen.